ahron1/airbyte_docs/drafts/statistical_analysis_postgres_1.md

 ## Introduction

-For any real-life dataset, it is useful to have an awareness of the basic features of the data.
-Properties like maximum, minimum, sum and average values of a column, percentile cutoff ranges, give an initial understanding for the data.
+Before analyzing any data, it is useful to have an awareness of the basic features of the dataset.
+Properties like maximum, minimum, sum, and average values of a column, and percentile cutoff ranges, give an initial understanding of the data.
 It is also helpful to be able to divide the data into different subgroups and get these values for each subgroup.

 This article presents an introduction to preliminary data analysis using PostgreSQL and illustrates how to study the aforementioned properties of the data.